labring/sealos/docs/4.0/docs/cloud/apps/terminal/terminal.md

     token: eyJhbGciOiJSUzI1NiIsImtpZCI6IjItUWxyLUc3X0FiNjF...
 ```

-If you change the server address to https://cloud.sealos.io:6443,
-you can access the api server remotely, such as using your local terminal,
+You can access the api server remotely (e.g. using your local terminal) by changing the server address to https://cloud.sealos.io:6443.
-Or integrate into any CI/CD system, just copy the file content to the client's ~.kube/config directory
+To integrate into any CI/CD system, just copy the file content to the client's ~.kube/config directory.

 ## Access Control